PowerCyberTraining/powercybertraining.github.io/pct/modules/06/intro.md

 **Supports Grid Planning and Resilience Studies:** Assesses the impact of high DER penetration on voltage profiles, frequency recovery, and system resilience under contingencies such as generator outages.

-This holistic T&D co-simulation approach is essential for the reliable and efficient operation of future power systems dominated by DERs, providing insights that are unattainable through isolated transmission or distribution simulations.
+This holistic T&D co-simulation approach is essential for the reliable and efficient operation of future power systems penetrated by DERs, providing insights that are unattainable through isolated transmission or distribution simulations.

 ---